miramliu/miramliu/README.md

 - Feel free to take a look at any of my public repositories, and reach out if you have any questions, concerns, or suggestions.
 - I'm available at mirabai.liu@mountsinai.org, https://www.linkedin.com/in/miramliu/, and https://miramliu.com/
 - Some of my work is shown here: https://www.researchgate.net/profile/Mira-Liu-3
+- A public open-source repository of code developed and used during my PhD with Dr. Timothy Carroll is available and managed by me at https://github.com/tjcarroll-lab/T1Bookend-DSC-Perfusion